gutiluis/unittest_module/README.md

-# unittest_module
+# How to unittest module
-- unittest and assertions
+- Using unittest module with examples and assertions

 # To run:
 - python3 test_calc.py